Offer & Conversion

 It’s safe to expect a candidate will negotiate the offer.
 Here are some tips to consider:

 - Don’t just talk about the salary.
-Instead, talk about the total compensation package (review benefits flier for more information)
+Instead, talk about the total compensation package.

 - Personalize the conversation.
 Throughout the interview journey, you should have an idea of what’s important to the candidate.
 If it’s career advancement, talk about our training programs, STAP, and people you know who have successfully advanced their Stanford careers.
 Also, talk about your journey and why you continue to enjoy working at Stanford.